TodorNovakov/SimpleMazeSolver-The-Shortest-Path-/README.md

-Simple maze solver.Find the shortest path using BFS algorithm.
+Simple maze solver.Finds the shortest path using BFS algorithm.